evanmascitti/soilmesh/README.md

 reproducibility of my analyses and eliminates possible human errors, which are hard to detect and trace.

 This package has been kept separate from the functions in **soiltestr** because the mesh processing methods are very specific to my project, and it is not likely anyone else would need to use the functions residing in **soilmesh**.
-I do plan to publish **soiltestr** on CRAN (with a better name), so I want to be a good curator of that package and keep my niche stuff out of it.
+I do plan to publish **soiltestr** on CRAN, so I want to be a good curator of that package and keep my niche stuff out of it.